Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

+In Plotkin's Call-by-Value $\lam$-calculus, $\beta$-redexes are fired only when the argument is a \emph{value} (\ie, a variable or a $\lambda$-abstraction).
+Since the goal is to compute \emph{values}---as is natural in functional programming---evaluation is often restricted to be \emph{weak}~\cite{Howard,Hindley}, where weak means no reduction in the function bodies (\ie within the scope of $\lambda$-abstractions).
+Weak CbV is the basis of the ML/CAML family of functional languages---and of most probabilistic functional languages.
+There are three main weak schemes: reducing from left to right, as originally defined by Plotkin~\cite{PlotkinCbV}, from right to left, as in Leroy's ZINC abstract machine~\cite{Leroy-ZINC} (resulting in a more efficient implementation), or in an \emph{arbitrary order}, used for example in~\cite{LagoM08}.
+While left and right reduction are deterministic, weak reduction in arbitrary order is \emph{non-deterministic} and \emph{subsumes} both.

-\paragraph*{Probabilistic Weak $\lambda$-calculus.} A notable example of system which satisfies RD is the pure untyped $\lambda$-calculus endowed with call-by-value (CbV) weak evaluation. \emph{Weak} \cite{Howard,Hindley} means that reduction does not evaluate function bodies (\ie\ the scope of $\lambda$-abstractions).
-We recall that weak CbV is the basis of the ML/CAML family of functional languages (and of most probabilistic functional languages).
-Because of RD, weak CbV $\lambda$-calculus has \emph{striking properties} (see e.g. \cite{LagoM08} for an account).
-First, if a term $M$ has a normal form $N$, any rewrite sequence will find it; second, the number $n$ of steps such that $M\red^n N$ is always the same.
+If we consider programs (closed terms), values are exactly the normal forms of weak reduction.
+Because it satisfies Random Descent, CbV weak reduction $\wred$ has \emph{striking properties} (see e.g.~\cite{LagoM08} for an account).
+First, if $M$ reduces to a value ($M\wred^* V$), then \emph{any} sequence of $\wred$-steps from $M$ will reach $V$; second, the number $n$ of steps such that $M\wred^n V$ is always the same.

-In Sec.~\ref{sec:weak}, we study a probabilistic extension of weak CbV, $\Lambda_\oplus^\weak$.
+In Section~\ref{sec:weak}, we study a probabilistic extension of weak CbV, $\Lambda_\oplus^\weak$.
 We show that it has analogous properties to its classical counterpart: all rewrite sequences converge to the same result, in the same \emph{expected} number of steps.

+\paragraph{Local vs global conditions.} An important distinction in rewriting theory is between local and global properties.
+A property of a term $t$ is global if it is quantified over all rewrite sequences from $t$, it is local if it is quantified only over \emph{one-step reductions} from the term.
+Local properties are easier to test, because the analysis (usually) involves a finite number of cases.
+To work locally---that is, reducing a test problem which is global to local properties---dramatically reduces the space of search when testing.
+Let us exemplify this with a familiar example.